charliermarsh/trellis/README.md

 ### `typekit ls`

-List the build targets and pipelins from a TypeKit file.
+List the build targets and pipelines from a TypeKit file.

 ### `typekit run`